 Watson saw any compromise as weakness, and tried to physically stop the seals being beaten.
 One scene sees Watson getting dragged into icy waters as he locks himself to the chains of a ship to stop it moving.
 He ended up with a broken arm, and risked frostbite, but the gruesome images of the baby seals being dragged away from their mothers didn't really portray the full complexity of industrial seal culls versus the traditions of Newfoundland's small town communities.

 I asked Jerry Rothwell if Weyler was referring to the early days of Greenpeace when he wrote this.
 Rothwell thinks so: "I'm sure he'd be drawing on that experience when he said that.
-I think there's a danger, one of the things that happens in the film is that you see Greenpeace changing from a movement into an organization, and the question of the film I suppose is 'Is that an inevitable and necessary change?'
-As a movement grows it needs organization in order to be more effective, but... do the organizations start to exist only to sustain themselves?"
+I think there's a danger, one of the things that happens in the film is that you see Greenpeace changing from a movement into an organisation, and the question of the film I suppose is 'Is that an inevitable and necessary change?'
+As a movement grows it needs organisation in order to be more effective, but… do the organisations start to exist only to sustain themselves?"

-Considering how large and influential Greenpeace is today, How to Change the World ends on a surprisingly downbeat note.
+Considering how large and influential Greenpeace is today, How To Change the World ends on a surprisingly downbeat note.
 Legal and financial disputes tore the movement's leadership apart, and almost all the early activists went in separate directions.
 One of the original group, Patrick Moore, even went on to deny climate change and oppose much of what Greenpeace stands for.
-On its website, Greenpeace describes Moore as "a paid spokesman for a variety of polluting industries," and plays down his early role in the organization.
-Rothwell tells me that "Patrick has ended up as a big opponent of environmental organizations, or the way that a lot of environmental debate happens."
+On its website, Greenpeace describes Moore as "a paid spokesman for a variety of polluting industries", and plays down his early role in the organisation.
+Rothwell tells me that "Patrick has ended up as a big opponent of environmental organisations, or the way that a lot of environmental debate happens."

 For Rothwell, the fact that Bob Hunter could unite such a disparate collection of individuals, and focus their efforts to create the most lasting environmental message of their generation, is testament to his character: "He's innately a kind of anarchist, the last person that wanted leadership.
-There's a point in the film where he says, 'My father left home when I was very young, and I hated all leaders, and becoming the group father myself was nauseating.'
+There's a point in the film where he says 'my father left home when I was very young, and I hated all leaders, and becoming the group father myself was nauseating'.
 Sometimes the best leaders are the ones that don't want power."
-Hunter died in 2005, but How to Change the World is narrated by his writings.
-Just as he mediated between the radical and tempestuous characters that founded Greenpeace, he becomes a voice of reason in the film, passionate but always emphasizing pragmatism.
+Hunter died in 2005, but How To Change the World is narrated by his writings.
+Just as he mediated between the radical and tempestuous characters that founded Greenpeace, he becomes a voice of reason in the film, passionate but always emphasising pragmatism.

-On Wednesday Greenpeace hired a team of investigative journalists to put real pressure on corporations and governments—a move that will no-doubt lead to more "mind-bombs" shaking the public's conscious.
-Even though it might seem that the organization has moved far away from it's upstart roots, there's obviously still some of Hunter's fire in Greenpeace.
+On Wednesday Greenpeace hired a team of investigative journalists to put real pressure on corporations and governments – a move that will no-doubt lead to more "mind-bombs" shaking the public's conscious.
+Even though it might seem that the organisation has moved far away from it's upstart roots, there's obviously still some of Hunter's fire in Greenpeace.
 Rothwell sums up the legacy of the original founders with a warning: "Differences will emerge in any kind of human group.
 I think how you respond to the differences is kind of key to your longevity and your success.
-That has made Greenpeace a lasting, very solid organization for the last 30 years."
+That has made Greenpeace a lasting, very solid organisation for the last 30 years."